 An Introduction to Risk-Based Inspection

 Conditions that drive risk are not always intuitive.
-A structured, consistent, systematic process like RBI helps uncover issues that are not always evident and those that are.
-Sometimes the answer is inspection, other times the correct action might be installation of a lining or cladding, and RBI may provide justification for changing materials of construction to achieve the desired level of risk or reliability.
-RBI, done right, is a holistic process and requires looking at the equipment as part of a dynamic system.
+A structured, consistent, and systematic process like RBI helps uncover issues that are not always evident.
+Sometimes the answer is inspection.
+Other times, the correct action might be the installation of a lining or cladding, and RBI may justify changing the materials of construction to achieve the desired level of risk or reliability.
+RBI, when implemented correctly, is a holistic process and requires looking at the equipment as part of a dynamic system.

 Quality data is at the core of any RBI program, but how can those responsible for asset integrity easily and effectively manage this information?
-With thousands of assets to monitor, it can be challenging to get the data right and keep it evergreen.
+With thousands of assets to monitor, getting the data right and keeping it evergreened can be challenging.
 More often than not, knowing where to prioritize data clean-up and data collection efforts can make the difference between a sustainable or unsustainable RBI program.

-Let’s take a look at what Risk-Based Inspection is, how it’s helped the industry, what its limitations are, and what the future of reliability looks like.
+Let’s look at Risk-Based Inspection, how it’s helped the industry, its limitations, and the future of reliability.